YetiGoodbye/cleanup-debug-loader/README.md

 ## Configuration
 Loader supports several options.
 To recognize if this is development environment, `mode` option should be presented in webpack configuration.
 You can also change start marker (default is #) and hallmarks for dev and nondev modes (defaults `+` and `-`) with a
 ##### little attention
 All options are injected directly into regexp.
-So if changing defaults do it with caution if using special regexp characters (should be wrapped with square brackets).
+So if changing defaults, do it with caution if using special regexp characters (should be wrapped with square brackets).

 ### Configuration example:
 ```javascript